scylladb/scylladb/docs/design-notes/redis.md

 ### 5.1 RMW Command

-The RMW Commond is that the sequence of operations (Read-Modify-Write) require by this command needs to be performed atomically.
+The RMW Command is that the sequence of operations (Read-Modify-Write) require by this command needs to be performed atomically.

 For instance, APPEND command of STRINGs, is typical RMW command.
 First,